Monsignor Bonner and Archbishop Prendergast High School: History

-Shooting threat
+Since the merger, male athletic teams continue to use the "Friars" nickname from Bonner, while female athletic teams use the "Pandas" nickname from Prendergast.
+Homerooms remain single-sex, along with theology classes and health/physical education classes.

-An exchange student from Taiwan named Sun An-tso (孫安佐), the son of actors Peng Sun and Di Ying, was arrested on March 28, 2018, for threatening to "shoot up" the school.
+On March 28, 2018, an exchange student from Taiwan named Sun An-tso (孫安佐), the son of actors Peng Sun and Di Ying, was arrested for threatening to "shoot up" the school.
 On August 28, he pled guilty and sentenced to time served and deportation.